Fostering Business-Education Partnerships

 “Guiding leaders and their communities in creating a new jobs and skilled talent era”

 An important part of the RETAIN process is Imperial’s assistance in establishing or expanding business-educational institution partnerships.
 Imperial assists in the design and implementation of effective career education programs for K-12 students, education/training for adult post-secondary learners, and training programs for current employees.

 One of the most significant obstacles in solving the jobs-skills gap is the lack of effective communication between people in the business world and the education community.
 A common business complaint is that the educational preparation of entry-level workers has not equipped them with the skills needed in the workplace.
 Business-education partnerships are an important means for aligning business and education expectations.
-There are many ways in which businesses and other organizations can cooperate with educators in preparing students for 21st-century careers including:
+There are many options for businesses and other organizations to coordinate with educators in preparing students for 21st-century careers and updating employee skills including: